 What the Council is doing about it

-The Council is set to produce a “smart” toolbox with transferable best governance practices.
-It will address the operational question of how eight priorities can improve the future of government with respect to the following priorities:
+The Council is set to produce the Future of Government Smart Toolbox.
+The toolbox will offer transferable best governance practices on how technology can improve the future of government with respect to the following priorities:

-- The anti-corruption work stream led by Lord Peter Mandelson will address the issue of “big data andbetter government”.
-It will examine how a more intelligent debate can be stimulated on the opportunities and challenges of compiling, aggregating and disseminating big data in the public realm.
+- The anti-corruption workstream, led by Peter Mandelson, will address the issue of big data and better government, examining how a more intelligent debate can be stimulated on the opportunities and challenges of compiling, aggregating and disseminating big data in the public realm.

-- The political representation group led by Jane Fountain will discuss the evolution of political representation in the digital era to answer questions such as in what ways information technology improves political representation.
+- The political representation group, led by Jane Fountain, will discuss the evolution of political representation in the digital era, focusing on questions related to how information technology can improve political representation.

-- The delivery of services group led by Jacques Attali will discuss how IT can enhance government services and transform service delivery models.
+- The delivery of services group, led by Jacques Attali, Gregory G. Curtin and Yasar Jarrar, will discuss how IT can enhance government services and transform service delivery models.

-- The security stream run by Jared Cohen will address the evolving nature of security.
+- The security stream, led by Jared Cohen, will address the evolving nature of security.

-- The leadership work stream run by Melita Leoussis will look into whether and how information technology can lead to better leadership.
+- The leadership workstream, led by Melita Leoussis and Keith Grint, will look into whether and how information technology can lead to better leadership.

-Forum Lead: Carl Björkman, Director, Head, International Organisations and Government Affairs, email@example.com
+Carl Björkman, Director, Head, International Organizations and Government Affairs, email@example.com

 Document archive for all the issues you are interested in